cvglobaldev/Daily-Message-Creator-Tool/replit.md

 # Daily Message Creator - WhatsApp Chatbot

 ## Overview
 This project is a multi-platform chatbot (WhatsApp and Telegram) designed to guide individuals from diverse non-Christian backgrounds through a spiritual journey to learn about Jesus.
 It delivers daily drip content, collects user reflections, and uses AI to analyze responses for engagement tracking and insights.
-The system aims to facilitate culturally sensitive spiritual exploration of customizable duration (10-90 days), enabling users to engage with Christian teachings at their own pace.
-The project's business vision is to provide a scalable and accessible tool for spiritual guidance, leveraging AI for personalized user interaction and content generation, with the ambition to reach a global audience.
+The system aims to facilitate culturally sensitive spiritual exploration of customizable duration (10-90 days).
+The business vision is to provide a scalable and accessible tool for spiritual guidance, leveraging AI for personalized user interaction and content generation, with the ambition to reach a global audience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.